 Is She Even His Girlfriend?

 The fact that they’ve been together for two years and she hasn’t met his friends is a massive red flag.
-That, coupled with the fact that he often “forgets” to confirm their dates, has many Reddit users questioning whether she’s really his girlfriend.
+That, coupled with the fact that he often “forgets” to confirm their dates, has many users questioning whether she’s really his girlfriend.

 Of course, she believes she is, but he may have a very different idea.

-One user said there’s likely a good reason she hasn’t met his friends: He doesn’t see her as a girlfriend.
+One said there’s probably a good reason she hasn’t met his friends: He doesn’t see her as a girlfriend.
 “He’s 100% going out with them as a single guy, and if he hasn’t cheated on OP, it’s more out of laziness than loyalty,” they predicted.
 “This is a casual, convenient situationship for him.”

 “You’re his sugar mama, not his girlfriend,” stated another.